Skip to main content

 It all starts with data.

-The organizations that harness the power of retail data strategies to meet these expectations will win mindshare, wallet share and loyalty for the foreseeable future.
+The retailers that harness the power of data strategies to meet these expectations will win mindshare, wallet share and loyalty for the foreseeable future.
 Here are inventory management, pricing and personalization use cases I expect to see play out in the year ahead, as well as five essentials to enable them.

 Retail data strategies to reveal why, when and how purchases are made